 "Brockhurst, a famous magician, has been dead for a number of years.
 Yet, he his ghost is supposed to be returning.
 Clark Kent, while in England on assignment for the Daily Planet with Jimmy Olsen, is a skeptic.
 However, Sir Arthur McCredy, an old friend of Perry White's, is involved and Clark and Jimmy are assigned to stay over and work up a story about Brockhurst's supposed return.
 As Superman, Clark narrowly saves Sir Arthur's life after he has fainted while driving.
 It turns out he has seen a giant image of Brockhurst's face in the sky.
 Now, Clark is determined to find out the truth."

-On this day in 1953, Johnny Jupiter aired "Historical Reenactment."
-This served as the tenth episode of the program's second season, and here's the plot summary from IMDB.com:
+On this day in 1953 (in the U.S.), Johnny Jupiter aired "Historical Reenactment."
+Officially, this served as the tenth episode of the program's second season, and here's the plot summary from IMDB.com:

 "Ernest, Kathy and everyone else in Clayville dress up for a Revolutionary War reenactment."